Are you in your 40s-70s and feeling unhappy with how you’re aging? Here’s the secret to feeling fresh, fit, and looking

 - Sharpen the Mind: Numerous scientific studies have found that exercise can prevent and even reverse changes that occur in brain structure as a result of aging.
 One recent study suggests that exercise is one of the best ways to preserve cognitive functioning in the brain as we get older (Stillman C M. et al., 2019).

 Meeting with a personal trainer is one of the safest and most effective ways to exercise when you’re in your 70s.
-You can improve your confidence, physical and mental health all under the guidance of a fitness expert.
+You can improve your confidence, physical and mental health all under the guidance of a fitness expert in Fort Myers.

 Take a Few Minutes to Get Started with Personal Training…You’ll be Happy You Did

 Perhaps you’re not as competitive as 104-year-old track star Ida Keeling but want to enjoy a barrier-free life as you age.
 Our personal trainers at Back in Motion Sport & Spine Physical Therapy will help you age without physical limitations.

 Our team at Back In Motion Fitness & Performance will create the perfect blend of cardio, strength training, and flexibility exercises to make it easy for you to reach your goals.